-After the cabinets dried (1 hour), I applied three coats of the included paint (called a “Bond Coat”) with a 2" angled brush.
+After the cabinets dried (1 hour), I applied three coats of the included paint (called a “Bond Coat”) with a 2″ angled brush.
 I applied the coats really thinly, starting with the backs of the cabinet doors, making sure I wasn’t dripping on to the other side.
 Each coat took 2-3 hours to dry so this project took a few days to complete, even though actually applying the Bond Coat was straight forward.

 For the cabinet frames, I found that using a small artist’s brush (really love that thing for home DIYs) helped me skip the taping step and just get straight to painting.
 I just wiped any mistakes off with a damp cloth right away, but after practicing on these cabinets I now have quite the steady hand!

 The instructions say two coats should do it but after two there were a couple of spots that needed a touch up.
 I had plenty of paint left so I just went ahead with a third coat.
 Because my doors are so ornate, it took some extra patience wiggling the paint in there but it was worth the time.
 I think a door with a smoother profile might not need the third coat.

 This system covered wood beautifully, but was a touch less cooperative with the melamine cabinet frames.
 For lack of a better word, it was “slippery” on melamine, sometimes refusing to adhere neatly so the first coat was really sheer and had poor coverage.
 Happily, it adhered to itself well and by the third coat it looked perfect.
 To double check, I painted the cabinet doors that are behind our firewood cubby (you can load the wood from the storage room behind the fireplace to avoid tracking gunk through the house).
 They are melamine and the white really popped after the fireplace was painted dark grey.
 I applied some leftover Rustoleum Cabinet Transformations Bond Coat and although, again, the first coat was more sheer than when I applied it to wood, it adhered perfectly.
 And the doors only needed two coats, because they are so smooth and plain.
-Photos soon!